jdrabble/running-track/README.md

 ## Application Description/Objective

 Set your monthly running goals, enter the details of your planned and completed runs and automatically track your progress.
-View other users runs and clap each other!
+View other users runs and clap each other for motivation!
 Access your runs on the go, no need for notepads or spreadsheets.
 It's easy to use, secure and free.

 ## Getting Started